Ukraine’s economy another victim of Russia’s ‘hybrid war’ - NewsBreak

 It is Ukraine, not Russia, where the economy is eroding the fastest under the threat of war .
 Even before Russian troops rolled into rebel-held areas in the country’s east and Russian President Vladimir Putin recognized the independence of the separatist region, Ukraine was the biggest loser in the agonizing, slow-motion aggression .

 “Why is it that we are suffering consequences already?
-And Russia, who is actually threatening the whole world, in Europe, is not suffering any consequences?” asked Andrey Stavnitser, CEO of the port operator TIS Group.Nord Stream 2 to dollar clearing: Russia sanctions explained
+And Russia, who is actually threatening the whole world, in Europe, is not suffering any consequences?” asked Andrey Stavnitser, CEO of the port operator TIS Group.Cheney: Trump’s ‘adulation’ of Putin ‘aids our enemies’

 The squeezing of Ukraine’s economy is a key destabilizing tactic in what the government describes as “hybrid warfare” intended to eat away at the country from within.
 The Ukrainian president is also juggling state-sponsored cyberattacks, a Russia-backed separatist movement and the threat of 150,000 Russian soldiers surrounding his country on three sides.